Doctor of Dental Surgery (DDS)

 Information regarding the DAT and registration is available from the Canadian Dental Association website.

-The Casper test is a standardized, two-part online assessment of non-cognitive skills, interpersonal characteristics, and personal values and priorities that are believed to be important.
-Casper will complement the other tools that we use for applicant review and evaluation.
+Applicants are required to complete the Casper test (Casper 2 CSP-10211) from Acuity Insights.
+This test is a standardized, two-part online assessment of non-cognitive skills, interpersonal characteristics, and personal values and priorities that are believed to be important.

-Upon the submission of an application for admission, the Personal Experiences form will be available in your UAlberta Launchpad checklist.
-The deadline for submission of the Personal Experiences section is November 1 9:59 PM MST.
+After submitting and paying for your application, the Personal Experiences forms will be available in your Launchpad checklist.
+The submission deadline is November 1 11:59 PM MT.

 The Personal Experiences section is comprised of four subsections:

-Employment: Include a brief description of the nature of the work and your responsibilities, a brief description of the average hours worked per week (i.e., part-time during summer, seasonal, full-time, etc.), and the total number of verifiable hours worked in each position.
-Maximum of 3 entries.
-350 characters per entry.
+Include a brief description of the nature of the work and your responsibilities,start and end date for the commitment, brief description of the time commitment (i.e., part-time during summer, seasonal, full-time, etc.) and the total number of verifiable hours committed.

-Leadership and/or Volunteer Experiences: List and briefly describe areas where you have provided a leadership role or volunteer experience.
+Briefly describe areas where you have provided a leadership role or volunteer experience.
 This applies to scholastic, sports, arts, and community activities.
-Include a brief description of the time commitment (i.e., part-time during summer, seasonal, full-time, etc.) and the total number of verifiable hours committed.
-Maximum of 3 entries.350 characters per entry.

-*UPDATED* Life Experience & Achievements: Share achievements or experiences that you feel have defined your life and who you are.
+Share achievements or experiences that you feel have defined your life and who you are.
 This section can include, but is not limited to, achievements and experiences in education, arts, music, sports, athletics, science, research, languages, communication, cultural and ethnic experiences, and travel.
-One is entry allowed.
-2000 characters maximum.

-*UPDATED* Personal Highlights: Please share a life experience where you encountered challenges and describe how you addressed the situation(s).
+Please share a life experience where you encountered challenges and describe how you addressed the situation(s).
 You are strongly encouraged to share an experience that you have not previously addressed in your application which will allow us to learn more about you as an applicant.
-One is entry allowed.
-1000 characters maximum.

-As all activities are verified, you must provide us with the contact information for someone who can confirm the details you have provided for each activity.
-We strongly recommend that you discuss the information you are choosing to include with your verifier and notify them that they will be contacted.
+Activities included in the Employment and Leadership/Volunteer Experience sections must be verified.
+For each activity, an email address for someone who can confirm the details provided must be entered.
+We strongly recommend discussing the information being included with your verifier and notifying them that they will be contacted.
 Discrepancies in the information provided may affect your application and eligibility to receive admission.
-You should NOT be using yourself as a verifier.
-When possible, avoid using family members or close friends as verifiers.
-If we have any issues during this process we will contact you directly.
-If you do not hear from us, assume that there are no issues.
+Do not use yourself as a verifier.
+Avoid using family members or close friends when possible.

 A personal interview is required of all competitive applicants annually.
 Applicants who fail to submit the required documents by February 1 cannot be evaluated for interview selection.
-See all DDS Admissions Deadlines.

 Interview selection is based on:

-- Casper results
+- Casper test results

 - Personal Experiences